tylerwaf/rocket-launch-tracker/README.md

 # Rocket Launch Tracker
-## Uses React

-- This application utilizes the Rocket Launch API located at https://www.rocketlaunch.live/api

-- I love to watch space launches but have trouble keeping track of the dates.
-I wrote this program to help me keep track of space launches
+- I love watching rocket launches in my free time.
+Trouble is, I have a hard time keeping track of the launch dates.
+I wrote this program to help me with this problem.
+After learning react, I figured this would be a great way to practice utilizing the framework

+- Utilizes the Rocket Launch API located at: https://www.rocketlaunch.live/api